-3. CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE

 Corporate governance defines the rights and responsibilities of a board, managers, shareholders, and other stakeholders.
 It outlines rules and procedures for making decisions (Haque and Hussain, 2021).
-Corporate governance of the utility-private or state-owned is crucial for its effective operations.
-Its mechanisms such as monitoring, Board of directors, and executive plans are significant (Gunay, 2016).
-Developing any state-owned company as a modern corporate entity may help improve its proficiency via regular monitoring and accountability of its managers, transparent information, and decreased political interference in its matters (Vagliasindi, 2008).
+Corporate governance of the utility private or state-owned is crucial for its effective operations.
+Its mechanisms such as monitoring, board of directors and executive plans are significant (Gunay, 2016).
+Developing any state-owned company as a modern corporate entity may help improve its proficiency via regular monitoring and accountability of its managers, transparent information, and a decrease in political interference in its matters (Vagliasindi, 2008).
 The autonomy and capability of board members are vital.